Fluffy bread rolls stuffed with cream cheese, arranged in a honeycomb pattern and drizzled with honey. Honeycomb bread is such an easy way to impress.

 You can also fill this with sweet options, like Nutella or Lotus spread.
 I bet peanut butter and jelly ones would be amazing!

-An egg wash, just one egg whisked with a tbsp of water.
+An egg wash, just one egg whisked with a tablespoon of water.
 Also, sesame seeds and nigella seeds to sprinkle on top before baking.
 These are optional but recommended for that authentic khaliat nahl experience.

 How to make the bread dough: